2020 FLORIDA STATE

 Scoring, Challenges & Protests: Scoring will be done in target frames after each designated course of fire (ten rounds for NRA and CMP matches) Challenge fee, $3.00.
 All scorers may use scoring overlays.
 Plugs will be used by tournament officials only.
 See NRA rule 16 for challenge and protest procedure.

 Squadding: All matches will be squadded.
-Squadding assignments for individual matches will be issued from the Statistical Office and will be available on Friday, October 19 from 1:00 to 5:30 PM.
+Squadding assignments for individual matches will be issued from the Statistical Office and will be available on Friday, October 16 from 1:00 to 5:30 PM.
 Competitors must pick up competitors packets prior to shooting.
 FSSA membership cards and NRA classification cards must be exhibited before issue of squadding tickets.
 A competitor who fails to obtain his squadding tickets or who fails to present himself at the proper firing point when his relay is called may lose his right to compete in that event.
-"Paper" teams will be fired during the National Match Course each match (.22, CF & 45).

 Awards: The State Championship winner will receive a trophy plaque provided by FSSA.
-Awards will be given for open and class winners in Matches 1-18 and class winners in Match 19.
+GRPC will issue individual cash (check) awards for open and class winners in Matches 1-18 and class winners in Match 19.
 Second and third place class awards will be given for 8 and 12 competitors in class respectively.
 Category and Division winners will also receive awards.
 Achievement Pins/Medals for the CMP Service Pistol EIC Match and CMP .22 Rimfire EIC Pistol Match will be provided by the Civilian Marksmanship Program.
 All other awards are provided by FSSA & Gateway Rifle and Pistol Club with 50% minimum of fees (less NRA & FSSA registration fees) being awarded back to the competitors.

 Match 5 - Regional .22 Caliber Championship, aggregate of Matches 1, 2, 3, and 4